*Visual arts use their own unique sensory language for creating and communicating.

 Project planning & organization:

-For each art project, in your sketchbook using images and/or writing, answer these questions:
+For each art project described below, in your sketchbook using images and/or writing, answer these questions:

 What am I being asked to make?